duartegroup/metallicious/docs/source/usage.rst

      - No
    * - -metal_and_charges
      - Metal names and charges (optionally, multiplicity when parametrization needed)
-     - .. | Wrapped text
-        Names and charges are separate by whitespace (e.g., Pd 2 Ru 2) or names, charges and multiplicities separated by spaces (e.g., Pd 2 1 Ru 2 1)
+     - Names and charges are separate by whitespace (e.g., Pd 2 Ru 2) or names, charges and multiplicities separated by spaces (e.g., Pd 2 1 Ru 2 1)
      - None
      - Yes
    * - -keywords